Trip to Russia. Day 9. Saint Petersburg. Along Nevsky Prospect to Vasilyevsky Island

-The next morning, we had an early start and had some serious plans.
-To save time on breakfast, we stopped at that Georgian restaurant to get some food for the morning.
-The place was about to close but two nice women who were there — Irina and Soraya — took the time to make us a couple of fresh Imeretian cheese pies and gave us a bag of loose leaf tea.
+The next morning, we planned an early start and had some serious plans.
+To save time on breakfast, we stopped at that Georgian restaurant where I had lunch earlier to get some food for the morning.
+The place was about to close but two nice women rounding up their shifts — Irina and Soraya — took the time to make us a couple of fresh Imeretian cheese pies and shared a bag of loose leaf tea.

 On our way to the hotel, we saw this plaque on the wall: “Poet Iosiph Alexandrovich Brodsky (1940-1996) has something to do with this place.”
-It was for a restaurant named Buterbrodsky — a word game, I guess.
+It was next to the restaurant named Buterbrodsky — a word game, I guess.
 “Buterbrod” in Russian means sandwich and “-sky” is an ending that turns a noun into an adjective.
 Not sure what message its creators had in mind but they made the plaque look pretty solid.